-I am a post-doctoral researcher at the Migration and International Labour Studies Department in the Institute for Employment Research (IAB), the Research Institute of the Federal Employment Agency, Nuremberg, Germany.
-Here, I am focusing on the issues of Migration and Integration, and, since 01/2019, I lead the Project IAB-BAMF-SOEP Survey of Refugees (with H. Brücker).
+I am a post-doctoral senior researcher at the Migration and International Labour Studies Department in the Institute for Employment Research (IAB), the Research Institute of the Federal Employment Agency, Nuremberg, Germany.
+At the IAB, I am focusing on the issues of Migration and Integration, and, since 01/2019, I lead the Project IAB-BAMF-SOEP Survey of Refugees (with H. Brücker).
 Since 05/2021, I lead the IAB Working Group “Consequences of the COVID-19 Pandemic” (with L. Pohlan).

 I hold a doctoral degree (PhD) in Sociology.
 I wrote my doctoral thesis, entitled “The regime change and social inequality: Educational and job careers in the Soviet and post-Soviet Era”, at the Department of Social and Political Science in the European University Institute.
 You can find more information under the following link: PhD Project.
 I successfully defended my PhD Project on the 14th of April, 2016 at the European University Institute.
 Here is a link to a big event.